-- 5) Briefly summarize policies and procedures relating to production and assessment of the final research project or paper. (self-study document) - 6) Provide links to handbooks or webpages that contain the full list of policies and procedures governing production and assessment of the final research project or paper for each degree program. (electronic resource file) - 7) Include completed, graded samples of deliverables associated with the major paper or project.
-The school or program must provide at least 10% of the number produced in the last three years or five examples, whichever is greater. (electronic resource file) - 8) Briefly explain how the school or program ensures that the instruction and assessment in basic public health knowledge is generally equivalent to the instruction and assessment typically associated with a three-semester-credit course. (self-study document) - 9) Include the most recent syllabus for any course listed in the documentation requests above, or written guidelines for any required elements that do not have a syllabus. (electronic resource file) - 10) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)
+- 8) Briefly summarize policies and procedures relating to production and assessment of the final research project or paper. (self-study document) - 9) Provide links to handbooks or webpages that contain the full list of policies and procedures governing production and assessment of the final research project or paper for each degree program. (electronic resource file) - 10) Include completed, graded samples of deliverables associated with the major paper or project.
+The school or program must provide at least 10% of the number produced in the last three years or five examples, whichever is greater. (electronic resource file)

+11) If applicable, assess strengths and weaknesses related to this criterion and plans for improvement in this area. (self-study document)

-D18.
-Academic Public Health Doctoral Degrees (SPH and PHP, if applicable)
+D17.
+Academic Public Health Doctoral Degrees27 (SPH and PHP, if applicable)

-Students enrolled in the unit of accreditation's doctoral degree programs that are designed to prepare public health researchers and scholars (eg, PhD, ScD) complete a curriculum that is based on defined competencies; engage in research appropriate to the degree program; and produce an appropriately advanced research project at or near the end of the program of study.
+Students enrolled in the unit of accreditation's doctoral degree programs that are designed to prepare public health researchers and scholars (e.g., PhD, ScD) complete a curriculum that is based on defined competencies; engage in research appropriate to the degree program; and produce an appropriately advanced research project at or near the end of the program of study.

-These students also complete coursework and other experiences, outside of the major paper or project, that substantively address scientific and analytic approaches to discovery and translation of public health knowledge in the context of a population health framework.
+These students also complete coursework and other experiences, outside of the major paper or project, that substantively address scientific and analytic approaches to discovery and translation of public health knowledge.